Nyumba06/Project_Management_WebApp/README.md

 ## Project Management WebApp

 Project Management WebApp is application where authenticated user can manage users, projects and tasks.
-User Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Here user can addnewuser, addnewtask, update the status of the task , delete task and also view all tasks.
+User can see numberof active tasks and total number of tasks.
+I design and develop this web application using Laravel Framework, HTML, BOOTSTRAP4 and MySql as a database.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).